 Here are some additional tips to create the best survey introductions, regardless of the topic of your research:

-Of course, before writing a survey introduction, you need to create the survey.
+Of course, before writing an introduction, you need to create the survey.
 With our help, amazing questionnaires can be made in no time.
 Sign up to Survey Planet today, create a survey for free, and add a well-written introduction using our tips!